KONeill872/Helper-functions/README.md

 # Helper-functions: scripts used for the analysis of various omics data
-Some functions to use on bam files (either in R or in bash script on HPC)
+Some functions to use on bam files (either in R or in bash script to be used on a HPC)

 ### Small RNA helper functions